jesusepfvazquez/COVID-19/README.md

 _Web App_: Please visit this link to see the an updated time-series plot with the actual and expected counts of COVID-19 cases per country. [link](https://jesusvazquez.shinyapps.io/myshiny/)

-If you have any questions or you're interested in collaborating please email me at jesusvaz[at]ad[dot]unc[dot]edu.
+If you have any questions or you're interested in collaborating please feel free to send me an email me at jesusvaz[at]ad[dot]unc[dot]edu.

 Best - Jesus